Citizens in the Community

 Who is Citizens?
 We are more than deposits and loans, we are a community.
 A people of empowerment.
 Citizens that improve lives.
 We commit to pouring into the community, adapting to the needs of those around us and serving others.
 We strive to be Citizens that make an impact, live by purpose, give back, and offer helping hands.
 We are Citizens that love what we do.
 We grow as our community grows.

 Et Cetera Shop

-In the late 1970’s, my dad’s cousin Lynn Shantz had a dream to open a store where people less fortunate could afford household necessities and the profits would fund Mennonite missions overseas.
-The idea was for people to donate used items which would be sold at cheaper prices to those could use them.
+In the late 1970’s my dad’s cousin, Lynn Shantz, had a dream to open a store where people less fortunate could afford household necessities and the profits would fund Mennonite missions overseas.
+The idea was for people to donate used items, which would be sold at cheaper prices to those need them.
 The churches were on board with the plan and the retail store opened its first location in 1978 with no profit or budget goals in mind.
-38 years later, the Et Cetera shop has changed drasticall, but the mission has stayed the same.
+38 years later, the Et Cetera shop has changed drastically, but the mission has stayed the same.

 The funds for these ministries would not be possible without the countless volunteers that spend their days at the Et Cetera Shop.
 Young and old, college students and grandparents, men and women are all willing to help where they are needed and I am one of them.